 Why I Won’t Be Going to a Cash Method Anytime Soon

 While it can be beneficial, it’s not to say that it is helpful or necessary for everyone.
 My wife and I are still prioritizing our finances as any young family should: emphasizing savings for retirement, maintaining an emergency fund, paying our bills on time, and then enjoying a little of what’s left over.
 Since we are in control, we are reaping the benefits of credit rewards.
-(Get the Discover® More Card today if you want to start earning 5% back on rotating categories).

 The method of budgeting is all about being honest with yourself and realizing what is necessary to get the job done.
 If you are struggling to spend less than you make, why not try the cash method.
 If that helps, see if you can slowly incorporate credit cards responsibly to reap the benefits of cash back rewards.